 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direc- - value (float or str or ndarray) a value stored with the boundary condition.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direction. - value (float or str or ndarray) a value stored with the boundary condition.
 The interpretation of this value depends on the type of boundary condition.
 If value is a single value (or tensor in case of tensorial boundary conditions), the same value is applied to all points.
 Inhomogeneous boundary conditions are possible by supplying an expression as a string, which then may depend on the axes names of the respective grid.

 '''

 get_mathematical_representation (field_name='C')

-return mathematical representation of the boundary condition
+'''

+'''

 Parameters

-field_name (str) -
+field_name(str)-

 Return type

+str

 get_virtual_point_data()

-return data suitable for calculating virtual points

-'''

-'''

-Return type

-tuple

 '''